-In order to become a student with the College Of Certified Psychophysiologists you must be a member in good standing with one of the authorized sponsoring bona fide professional trade organizations.
-Currently these organizations include:
+In order to become a student with the College Of Certified Psychophysiologists you must be a member in good standing with the authorized sponsoring bona fide professional trade organization:

 North American Board Of Certified Psychophysiologists

-If you would like information on the membership requirement of any of our sponsoring professional organizations please contact us and we will be happy to put you in touch with them.
+If you would like information on the membership requirement of our sponsoring professional organization please contact us and we will be happy to put you in touch with them.

-The CCP is unable to accept admission applications from any prospective student who is not a member of our sponsoring professional organizations or the general public.
+The CCP is unable to accept admission applications from any prospective student who is not a member of our sponsoring professional organization or the general public.

 Under our rolling admissions plan, the CCP accepts applications year-round for multiple upcoming terms.
 You do not need to wait until a fixed date to hear about acceptance: we will notify you a few weeks after we receive all the materials required to complete your application.